Home

 Reciprocal Translocation

-reciprocal translocation A condition (See figure at right) in which two non-homologous chromosomes trade blocks of chromatin (the process produces two new composite chromosomes each of which contain blocks from both of the pre-existing chromosomes).
+reciprocal translocation A condition (see figure at right) in which two non-homologous chromosomes trade blocks of chromatin (the process produces two new composite chromosomes each of which contain blocks from both of the preexisting chromosomes).

 recombinant DNA technology In vitro techniques for combining DNA segments from distinct sources into a single DNA molecule.

-recombination The occurrence of progeny having combinations of traits different from the combinations seen in the parents (due to crossing over and independent segregation of chromosomes).
+recombination The occurrence of progeny having combinations of traits different from the combinations seen in the parents (due to crossing-over and independent segregation of chromosomes).

 regulatory sequence A DNA sequence controling gene expression.

-renal /REEN-uhl/ Pertaining to the kidneys.
+renal /REEN-əl/ Pertaining to the kidneys.

 renal pelvis See: kidneys.